Sequence-of-Constraints MPC: Reactive Timing-Optimal Control of Sequential Manipulation

 Specifically, we solve for a path $\xi^H: [0,H] \to X$ to minimize

 which is the short horizon version of the original problem (\ref{eqSecCtrl}), but replacing waypoint constraints and timing by the reference tracking cost $\norm{\xi^H(t) - \xi^*(t)}^2$.

 We use standard trajectory optimization to solve the short horizon problem, time-discretizing the horizon $[0,H]$.
 Note that this time interval may ``cross'' a waypoint and corresponding waypoint constraint.
 However, as the timing $t_{1:K}$ is given and the reference $\xi^*(t)$ is adapted to cross the waypoint with an optimal timing, the short horizon solution will aim to adopt this timing and we have a clear time embedding of the time-discretization.
-In practice we will consider a horizon of $H=$1sec and a time resolution of 10Hz for the short horizon trajectory optimization.